kabelj/AA6XA-Logger/README.md

 - The first time you use the logger, edit the loggersettings to your information

+### Exports
+For the SOTA CSV export, the following fields are used:
+- Date
+- Time
+- Callsign
+- Frequency
+- Mode
+- My SOTA Peak
+- S2S Peak

+For the Parks export, which is just an ADIF files, all of the fields are written to the file.
+"Date" is used for both the <qso_date> and
+<qso_date_off> fields.
+"Time" is used for both <time_on> and <time_off>.
+The
+frequency is written to the appropriate field, and the program automatically determines the band from it.
+"Park Ref" is written to <my_sig_info>.
+The
+<operator> field is taken from the settings file.

 ## Features not yet added
 There are plenty of improvements to add:
 - Show the last few QSOs in a nice format